Diabex (Metformin Hydrochloride)

 Frequently Asked Questions

-When you start treatment with Diabex, it can take up to two weeks for your blood glucose levels to be properly controlled.
+It may take up to two weeks for your blood glucose levels to be properly controlled after starting Diabex.

-Yes, you should take Diabex during or immediately after food.
-This will reduce the chance of stomach upset.
+Yes, it is recommended to take Diabex during or immediately after meals to reduce stomach upset.

 Important Disclaimer